By the end of this section, you will be able to:

 Although command economies have a very centralized structure for economic decisions, market economies have a very decentralized structure.
 A market is an institution that brings together buyers and sellers of goods or services, who may be either individuals or businesses.
 The New York Stock Exchange (Figure 1.8) is a prime example of a market which brings buyers and sellers together.
 In a market economy, decision-making is decentralized.
 Market economies are based on private enterprise: the private individuals or groups of private individuals own and operate the means of production (resources and businesses).
 Businesses supply goods and services based on demand.
 (In a command economy, by contrast, the government owns resources and businesses.)
 Supply of goods and services depends on what the demands are.
 A person’s income is based on his or her ability to convert resources (especially labor) into something that society values.
 The more society values the person’s output, the higher the income (think Lady Gaga or LeBron James).
 In this scenario, market forces, not governments, determine economic decisions.

 Most economies in the real world are mixed.
 They combine elements of command and market (and even traditional) systems.
 The U.S. economy is positioned toward the market-oriented end of the spectrum.
 Many countries in Europe and Latin America, while primarily market-oriented, have a greater degree of government involvement in economic decisions than the U.S. economy.
 China and Russia, while over the past several decades have moved more in the direction of having a market-oriented system, remain closer to the command economy end of the spectrum.
-The Heritage Foundation provides information about how free and thus market-oriented different countries' are, as the following Clear It Up feature discusses.
-For a similar ranking, but one that defines freedom more broadly, see the Cato Foundation's Human Freedom Index.
+The Heritage Foundation provides perspective on countries’ economic freedom, as the following Clear It Up feature discusses.

 What countries are considered economically free?

 The 2016 Heritage Foundation’s Index of Economic Freedom report ranked 178 countries around the world: Table 1.1 lists some examples of the most free and the least free countries.
+Although technically not a separate country, Hong Kong has been granted a degree of autonomy such that, for purposes of measuring economic statistics, it is often treated as a separate country.
 Several additional countries were not ranked because of extreme instability that made judgments about economic freedom impossible.
 These countries include Afghanistan, Iraq, Libya, Syria, Somalia, and Yemen.